 Resilient apps use multiple Machines

-Fly Machines are fast-launching VMs; they’re the compute of the Fly.io platform.
-Every Machine runs on a single physical host.
-If that host fails, the Machine becomes unavailable; it does not automatically get rescheduled on another host.
+Fly Machines are fast-launching VMs, the basic compute unit of the Fly.io platform.
+Each Machine runs on a single physical host.
+If that host fails, the Machine goes down and does not automatically start again on another host.

 To make your app resilient to single-host failure, create at least two Machines per app or process.
 Fly Proxy autostop/autostart and standby Machines are built-in platform features that you can use to start extra Machines only when needed.